gw-ospo/curioss-patterns/github-project-workflow.md

 3. **Structure work with labels, milestones, and iterations:**
 Apply labels for work type and priority, use milestones for major deliverables, and iterations to align work with academic terms.

-4. **Leverage automation to reduce maintenance overhead:**
+4. **Streamline managment of multiple repositories:**
-Configure built-in automation so new, assigned, and closed issues automatically update project status.
+Github enables issues from any repository to be managed within any project.

-5. **Support onboarding and collaboration:**
+6. **Support onboarding and collaboration:**
 Use “good first issue” labels to onboard new contributors and enable both internal and external collaborators to participate openly.